This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Serbia.

 A business can be also registered on a voluntary basis, even if the registration limit has not been reached.

-A penalty may be imposed by the tax authority if a business does not register or fails to register at the correct time.
+A penalty may be imposed by the tax authority if a business does not register or fails to register for VAT within the prescribed deadline.
 Penalties in this case range from 100,000 RSD to 2,000,000 RSD.

 • VAT payers